A seagull's view of the lighthouse

 lighthouse to receive visits from enemy aircraft.
 Kinnaird

-and Fair Isle North were also on the list.
+and Fair Isle North and South were also on their list.
+The latter suffered badly (see below)

 HMS Argyll